chungminhtu/AI_FaceSwap_Cloudflare_Backend/_deploy-cli-cloudflare-gcp/CLOUDFLARE_TOKEN_AUTO_UPDATE_GUIDE.md

 2. **"Failed to get permission groups"**
    - **Cause**: Token lacks permission to read permission groups
-   - **Solution**: Use fallback token mechanism or ensure token has basic read permissions
+   - **Solution**: The script automatically tries tokens from other environments in `deployments-secrets.json`.
+If all fail, ensure at least one token in your config has permission to read permission groups, or manually grant the current token permission to read permission groups

 3. **"Failed to update token: effect must be present"**
    - **Cause**: Missing `effect: "allow"` in policy